ncp38/cs142-s24-inclass/src/lab8/questions.md

 with the wall and itself.
 You should also detect collisions with the other snake!
 I recommend starting the second snake at a different spot on the board than the first snake (far away from it).

+This is the end of the main lab, but these optional extra problems are a fun way to keep going with the lab if you're interesed in challenging yourself!

 Bonus enhancements:
 - Prevent snake from turning 180 degrees at once